Group publishing tools on Substack

 You can set bylines and photos for collaborators, which means that each post you publish can be attributed to a different author.

 Make sure your bylines and/or author photos are enabled.
 Collaborators can update their name, bio and photo from their account page (e.g., https://your.substack.com/account).
 When you draft a new post, you can set the byline for each post, or display no byline if you prefer.
+You can also add multiple authors to a byline for co-authored posts.

 Here’s an example of an author photo and byline on Divinations: